risa-labs-inc/BOSS/implemented_and_tested_so_far.md

 **Retry Configuration**: None (file operations are not retried)

 **Notes and Observations**: Includes safety features like base directory validation, file size limits, and permission controls.
 Handles multiple file formats correctly.

+### TaskResolverRegistry

+**Test Date**: 2024-05-19

+**Health Check Results**: Partial - Registry initialization successful but comprehensive versioning tests needed.

+**Sample Tasks Used**:
+1. Register multiple resolvers with different versions
+2. Get resolver by name and version
+3. Search for resolvers by tag
+4. Search for resolvers by capability
+5. Find resolver for a specific task type

+**Issues Found**:
+- Type compatibility issue with version key comparison
+- Need for better error handling when resolver is not found

+**Fix Status**: In Progress - Type compatibility issues being addressed

+**Evolution History**: Initial implementation

+**Retry Configuration**: None (registry operations are not retried)

+**Notes and Observations**: Provides comprehensive resolver management with versioning support.
+Search capabilities allow for dynamic resolver selection based on task requirements.

+### MasteryRegistry

+**Test Date**: 2024-05-15

+**Health Check Results**: Partial - Registry initialization successful but comprehensive versioning tests needed.

+**Sample Tasks Used**:
+1. Register multiple masteries with different versions
+2. Get mastery by name and version
+3. Search for masteries by tag
+4. Find mastery for a specific task type

+**Issues Found**:
+- Type compatibility issue with version key comparison
+- Need for better error handling when mastery is not found

+**Fix Status**: In Progress - Type compatibility issues being addressed

+**Evolution History**: Initial implementation

+**Retry Configuration**: None (registry operations are not retried)

+**Notes and Observations**: Provides comprehensive mastery management with versioning support.
+The MasteryDefinition class enables persistent storage of mastery configurations.

+### HealthCheckResolver

+**Test Date**: 2024-05-19

+**Health Check Results**: Partial - Basic health checking functionality works but comprehensive tests needed.

+**Sample Tasks Used**:
+1. Check health of a specific resolver
+2. Check health of all resolvers
+3. Get health status of specific resolver
+4. Get health history of a resolver

+**Issues Found**:
+- Type annotations for TaskError parameters
+- Conversion between async and sync methods
+- Proper error type handling

+**Fix Status**: Fixed - All type annotations and async method issues addressed

+**Evolution History**: Initial implementation

+**Retry Configuration**: None (health checks are not retried)

+**Notes and Observations**: Provides comprehensive health monitoring system for all TaskResolvers in the registry.
+The parallel health checking capability uses asyncio for efficiency.

+### VectorSearchResolver

+**Test Date**: 2024-05-19

+**Health Check Results**: Partial - Basic vector operations work but dependency installation needed for full testing.

+**Sample Tasks Used**:
+1. Index document with vector embedding
+2. Search for similar documents
+3. Delete document
+4. Batch index multiple documents
+5. Filter search results by metadata
+6. Upsert document

+**Issues Found**:
+- Dependency management for vector libraries (numpy, faiss, sentence-transformers)
+- Type annotations for external libraries
+- Fallback embedding generation needs better determinism

+**Fix Status**: In Progress - Adding proper dependency management and type annotations

+**Evolution History**: Initial implementation

+**Retry Configuration**: None (vector operations are not retried)

+**Notes and Observations**: The resolver provides a flexible architecture for vector search with multiple backend options.
+The in-memory store works well for testing and small datasets, while specialized backends like FAISS can be used for production.

 ## Testing Framework Guidelines